svenakela/darktable-scripts/README.md

 * restart darktable if using the luarc file
 * Import the `agx-x-touch-key-mapping.cfg` file in Darktable -> Preferences -> Shortcuts

-OR, import the `agx-x-touch-key-mapping.cfg` file and use the Lua script manager to add the this script
+OR, import the `agx-x-touch-key-mapping.cfg` file and use the Lua script manager to add the lua script from this repo

 ## Additional Software Required